n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 - [Indeed - Entry Level Cyber Security Remote Jobs](https://www.indeed.com/jobs?q=entry+level+cyber+security&l=remote)

  Examin the requirements for the jobs you look up.
 Try various job boards.
-Then start down a path focused on learning those skills by utilizing free resources (Google, Youtube, and Reddit are great for this).
+Then start down a path focused on learning those skills by utilizing free resources ([Google](https://www.google.com), [YouTube](https://www.youtube.com), and [Reddit](https://www.reddit.com) are great for this).

  Depending what it is you want to learn there are also paid platforms like [Udemy](https://www.udemy.com/), [Coursera](https://www.coursera.org/), [AWS Training](https://aws.amazon.com/training/digital/?cta=tctopbanner), [Oracle University](https://mylearn.oracle.com/), [LinkedIn Learning](https://www.linkedin.com/learning/), and so much more.